Initializing the SDKs

 let deviceId = Fireblocks.generateDeviceId()

-When creating a new SDK instance, provide the NCW instance with the following parameters:
+When creating a new SDK instance, provide the following parameters:

 Example